 Game Show Tropes in use:

-- The original series used "Battlestars Two", which obscured a famous person's face under 16 blocks.
+- The original series used "Battlestars Two" (though it was often just called the "picture round", which obscured a famous person's face under 16 blocks.
 Three blocks were chosen to reveal the face, and the contestant could then choose up to three more blocks to remove.
-Getting it with four blocks removed won $5,000 ($10,000 for Christmas week in '81), and each block afterward lowered the jackpot.
+Getting it with four blocks removed won $5,000 note , and each block afterward lowered the jackpot.

 - Golden Snitch: One player could light up numerous lights in a row, then lose due to missing a question and having the opponent light up the critical light.